Life OS · · 10 min read

 Builders get satisfaction from creating things.
 From solving problems.
 From feeling like their efforts matter.
 "Infinite freedom" sounds liberating until you realise that freedom without purpose feels more like floating than flying.

-The same traits that made you good at building—high energy, obsessive focus, need for achievement—don't vanish when the company does.
+The same traits that made you good at building, high energy, obsessive focus, need for achievement, don't vanish when the company does.
 They just have nowhere to go.

-Hiremath ended up climbing a 6,800-meter peak in the Himalayas.
+Hiremath ended up climbing a 6,800-metre peak in the Himalayas.
 No mountaineering experience.
 No training.
 He got hypoxic on one summit and had to rappel down cliff faces "while tripping out of my mind."

 "In the end, I pushed through, completed both my planned summits, and got reacquainted with how important doing hard things is to me," he wrote.
 "It is the heartbeat of my life."